dleontev/dleontev.github.io/pages/bio.md

 I'm Dimitriy, an IT professional with a passion for technology and a drive to continuously learn and improve. 💻

-On this site, you'll find a collection of personal projects and insightful blog posts where I share my IT learning journey and experience.
-I'm always eager to connect with fellow IT professionals and expand my knowledge.
+On this site, you'll find a collection of technical projects and blog posts where I share my IT learning journey and experience.
+I'm actively seeking to expand my network within the IT community and learn from diverse perspectives.

 <a href="https://linkedin.com/dleontev" target="_blank" rel="noopener noreferrer">Let's connect!</a> 🤝